Menu Close

 As capitalism will advance, its exploitation will keep on increasing.
 More number of people will be facing the exploitation.
 These situations will convert class in itself into class for itself.

 Capitalism will always face the cycle of boom and burst.
 Why cycle?
-As capitalism will advance, more and more number of people will become jobless.
+As capitalism will advance, a greater number of people will become jobless.
 There will be lot of goods, but people will not be having the purchasing power.
 It will result into the slowdown of economy.
 There will be more job losses.
 Hence capitalism creates the conditions for its own destruction.
 Capitalist dig their own graves.

 Surplus values is profit.
 According to Marx, labour is a source of value in any good.
 In capitalism, capitalist does not give share to the worker in profits.
 Ideally worker should have share in the surplus.
 The surplus becomes capital.
 It increases the bargaining power of the capitalist.
 More worker works, more surplus he generates, more surplus is generated the bargaining power of capitalist increases and that of worker decreases.
 Hence worker is forced to work where the labour of his body is working against him.